Moonlilia/Journey-by-Moonlight/README.md

 **Journey by Moonlight** comes with additional adult content which is *entirely **optional***.
 It's enabled by default to allow easier setup for those who wish to use it, but it can be safely disabled.
 Adult mods are properly-categorized in **Mod Organizer 2** via separators to allow for much easier configuration.

+If you would like to check the full list of mods, you can do so on the <a href="https://modwat.ch/u/Moonlilia/plugins">Modwatch</a> page

 # Requirements

 **Journey by Moonlight** was made with performance in mind.
 However, it's difficult to narrow down the minimum specs needed.
 You can adjust INI files as desired to fine-tune performance further.
 Note that JBM is locked to **60 FPS** by default.